adrybakov/wulfric/docs/source/user-guide/conventions/main.rst

 On this page we introduce formal definition of the vector and cell and how they stored in wulfric.

-In wulfric both column vectors and row vectors are stored and manipulated as (3,)
-|NumPy|_ arrays (i.e. the code does not explicitly distinguish the row and column vectors):
+Wulfric stores and manipulates both column vectors and row vectors as (3,) |NumPy|_ arrays (i.e. the code does not explicitly distinguish the row and column vectors)

 .. math::